yuxuantaoisak/unit1/project/README.md

 I first imported some python packages and functions defined in a document named my_lib to help with ceratin graphings, menu, and user validation process.
 After that, I designed the banner and menu using the functions imported.

+First, I input the value of the menu as a list, displaying all the features that the user may need, including deposit, withdrawal, balance checking, graph, conversion rates, address book, and learn more about the cryptocurrency.

-First, I set the initial value of
+I set the initial value of the variable option -1, which represents all the values that are not in the options.

 ```.py